Athens Food Walking Tour, Athens

 5) Adrianou Street

-Don't miss the cozy, very well located 33 ALL DAY restaurant/bar, where you can have some of the best pizza in Athens, coupled with a large variety of Greek, Belgian, and German beers.
-Wide menu otherwise, with good-sized portions, and you will be pleasantly surprised by the quality of food (traditional Greek but with a modern/special twist), the presentation and the service.
+Don't miss the 33 ALL DAY restaurant/bar at No. 33, where you can have some of the best pizza in Athens along with a wide variety of Greek, Belgian, and German beers.
+Their extensive menu offers good-sized portions, and you'll be pleasantly surprised by the quality of the food, which combines traditional Greek flavors with a modern twist.
+The presentation and service here are top-notch.

 6